corygrunk/antirobot/about.md

 This is my photo blog.

-This is my photo blog.
-I'm <a href="http://corygrunk.com">Cory</a>.
+I'm <a href="http://corygrunk.com">Cory</a>, and this is my photo blog.
 I like to take photos of things I encounter every day.
 I hope you enjoy them.

 My favorite camera over the years has been my Lomo LC-A, but film is expensive and a pain in the ass (sorry, it is).
 I've used a bunch of digital cameras over the years but lately I've landed on the Ricoh GR.
 It feels kind of Lomo-ish, it's small, and the image quality is great.